reallyyy/fast_block_button_twitter/README.md

 ## Usage

-- **Block a user**: Click the "Block" button next to their username
+- **Block a user**: Click the 👋 button next to their username
-- **Unblock a user**: Click the "Unblock" button next to their username
 - The button will show the normal Twitter confirmation dialog
-- Works on timeline, replies, comments, retweets, and quote tweets
+- Works on timeline, replies, and comments

 ## How It Works

 - Automatically detects new tweets as you scroll (infinite scroll)
 - Injects block buttons next to usernames
 - When clicked, simulates clicking Twitter's "more" menu and "Block" option
-- Toggles between Block/Unblock based on Twitter's block state

 ## Architecture